tipishev/tmux_workshop/README.md

 Welcome to today's workshop.
 My name is Tim and I am a Competence Lead for Batch Variables team.
 If you have been to my previous talks on Git, Python debuggers, and TiddlyWiki, you know that I am fascinated with tooling.
 I like to present tools that are not too big, but nevertheless useful.
 Today I will show how tmux can boost your productivity when working with terminal applications.
 I myself have been using tmux on and off for about 10 years, and I finally prepared this workshop to share with you what I know.
 This session consists of 3 parts.

-In the first part I tell what is tmux, show its basic usage, and describe its architecture and core entities:
+In the first part I tell what tmux is, show its basic usage, and describe its architecture and core entities:

 * Server,
 * Clients,